Our pork wellington is a simple combination of savory ingredients, brushed on boneless pork cutlets, then baked in sheets of puff pastry.

 Tonight we smoked ’em good, with this savory combination of fresh herbs and pork.

-More easy and inexpensive pork recipes:
+More easy pork recipes:

 If you’ve tried this Savory Pork Wellington Recipe or any other recipe on Platter Talk, please let us know your thoughts in the comments below, we love hearing from you!
 You can also FOLLOW US on FACEBOOK, INSTAGRAM, and PINTEREST to see more delicious food and what we have cooking.